Seattle Police guild files 2nd unfair-labor complaint related to reforms

 The latest complaint claims the city’s new “accountability legislation” can’t be implemented without collective bargaining.

-The Seattle Police Officers’ Guild (SPOG) has accused the city of “acting in bad faith” when the council passed sweeping accountability legislation last spring that changes who and how the city investigates allegations of police misconduct — issues the union stays should be negotiated.
+The Seattle Police Officers’ Guild (SPOG) has accused the city of “acting in bad faith” when the council passed sweeping accountability legislation this past spring that changes who and how the city investigates allegations of police misconduct — issues the union says should be negotiated.

 It is the second complaint filed by SPOG with the Public Employees Relations Commission (PERC) in Olympia involving officer accountability.
 Seattle is urging a federal judge to find it in compliance with court-ordered police reforms contained in a 2012 consent decree between the city and the Department of Justice stemming from allegations of excessive use of force and biased policing.